-Policy/ Programme/ Plan (author and date) Relevant Key Objectives Indicators and Targets Implications for SPD and SA Milton Keynes Local The need for new or enhanced existing playing fields/changing facilities at a local and a strategic level are identified in the site specific Action Plan which forms part of the strategy.
-The general principles of sustainability set out in the Local Plan are: The Local Plan is based on 12 aims: 1.
-Transport The Local Plan forms the planning policy basis for the Plan (2005, MKC) Concentrating rather than dispersing development, to maximise accessibility and minimise travel distances to facilities and workplaces; Maintaining a balance between jobs and homes, to avoid the need for increased longer distance commuting into or out of the 4.
+Policy/ Programme/ Plan (author and date) Relevant Key Objectives Indicators and Targets Implications for SPD and SA Milton Keynes Local Plan (2005, The need for new or enhanced existing playing fields/changing facilities at a local and a strategic level are identified in the site specific Action Plan which forms part of the strategy.
+The general principles of sustainability set out in the Local Plan are: - Concentrating rather than dispersing The Local Plan is based on 12 aims: 1.
+Transport 2.
+Energy The Local Plan forms the planning policy basis for the SPD, and the 'saved' Plan is MKC) development, to maximise accessibility and minimise travel distances to facilities and workplaces; - Maintaining a balance between jobs and homes, to avoid the need for increased longer distance commuting into or out of the 3.
+Wildlife4.
 Air5.
 Water6.
-Land SPD, and the 'saved' Plan is the document that it is supplementary to.
+Land the document that it is supplementary to.
 Specific targets are therefore highly relevant.
 Borough; - Planning new developments to reduce dependence on the car at the local as well as sub-regional level; - Making the best use of urban land by identifying brownfield sites for development 9.
 Culture 10.
 Equality 11.
 Housing 12.
-Employment There are 23 aims under these topic However in terms of Policy D4 the current position in terms of the negotiations on the Tariff and Framework s106 Agreement is that only criteria iv, v and viii need to before green field ones; - Concentrating development in and around existing centres (CMK, Bletchley, Wolverton, Stony Stratford, Newport Pagnell, Olney and Woburn Sands Town Centres and, District and Local Centres, if they have good public transport access,) and along public transport be assessed.
+Employment However in terms of Policy D4 the current position in terms of the negotiations on the Tariff and Framework s106 Agreement is that only criteria iv, v and viii need to before green field ones; - Concentrating development in and around existing centres (CMK, Bletchley, Wolverton, Stony Stratford, Newport Pagnell, Olney and Woburn Sands Town Centres and, District and Local Centres, if they have good public transport access,) and along public transport be assessed.
 Those indicators relevant to this SPD are: - Average energy rating of new houses on the National Home Energy Rating scale. be addressed.
 Criteria iv and v will be met through the application of the BREEAM and Eco Homes standards that English Partnerships use as a national body.